demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 {query screenshot here}

-10. Since it is important to documentation all the process in the playbook for future reference, if you are using the ServiceNow integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/service-now-v2#configure-incident-mirroring).
+10. Since it is important to documentation all the process in the playbook for future reference, if you are using the ServiceNow integration, make sure all the relevant mirroring settings are enabled (https://xsoar.pan.dev/docs/reference/integrations/service-now-v2#configure-incident-mirroring).

 ## Pack Workflow